-The Kenton County Animal Shelter cares about the health and safety of pets and the community, which is why we have chosen to participate in a Community Cat Program.
+Kenton County Animal Services cares about the health and safety of pets and the community, which is why we have chosen to participate in the Community Cat Program.

-Community cats that have been ear-tipped, sterilized, and vaccinated under the Trap-Neuter-Return Program are exempt from licensing, stray, and at-large provisions of this ordinance.
+Community cats that have been ear-tipped, sterilized, and vaccinated under the Trap-Neuter-Return Program are exempt from licensing, stray, and at-large provisions of the county ordinance.

 - Neutered males are no longer compelled to maintain a large territory or fight over mates.

 - Females are no longer forced to endure the physical and mental demands of giving birth and fending for their young.